rackerlabs/technical-blog/content/blog/2020/2020-10-29-announcing-rackspace-government-cloud-expansion-and-partnership-with-vmware-and-dell/index.md

   and Intrusion Detection Systems (IDS)
 - A unique combination of automation, accredited tooling, and human expertise, enabling governance and operations support
-- Support for NHS Digital and National Center for State Courts (NCSC) and Cabinet Office accreditation audits in the U.K.
+- Support for NHS Digital and National Cyber Security Centre (NCSC) and Cabinet Office accreditation audits in the U.K.
 - Support for FedRAMP Authority to Operate (ATO) in the U.S.